Stock Market Notes – FV, Dividend, Bonus Shares, Stock Splits, QIP, ADR & GDR

 Note: The rights have to be applied before the ending date, if there is oversubscription then the shares are allotted in the ratio of subscription done.

 The companies that come with a right issue and the issue gets oversubscribed then; the company is considered to be fundamentally strong.

 Preference Share Allotment: In this, the company issues new shares to the promoters, the new shares are issued with the 6 months avg.
 CMP of the company.

 Promoters are nothing but owners of the company who have maximum shares of the company.

 Note: If the Preference share allotment price is much less than CMP, then the company is not genuine and vice-versa.

-Note: If the company is giving the QIP for higher price compared to CMP, then it is genuine else you cannot trust the company.
+Note: If the company is giving the QIP for a higher price compared to CMP, then it is genuine else you cannot trust the company.

-They fall under the category of FII.
+They fall into the category of FII.

 Note: If the ADR or GDR issues is near to CMP, the company is genuine but if it much less than the CMP, then it is not trustful.